-Sourcefabric started this publication with a one-week Book Sprint in Schloss Neuhausen, Germany, two hours north of Berlin.
+Sourcefabric first started this publication for Newscoop 3 with a one-week Book Sprint in Schloss Neuhausen, Germany in 2011, two hours north of Berlin.
 Authors for the Newscoop 3 Cookbook include (in reverse alphabetical order): Holman Romero, Ljuba Ranković, Lucian Marin, Micz Flor, Alexei Danilchuk and Douglas Arellanes.
-Our facilitator, chef, sprintmaster, captain and all-around make-it-happen person was Adam Hyde of FLOSS Manuals.
+Our facilitator, chef, sprintmaster, captain and allaround make-it-happen person was Adam Hyde of FLOSS Manuals.
 Thanks also go to Katerina Michailidis for her logistical support and to Daniel James for copy and style editing.